yajra/laravel-admin-template/readme.md

-#Laravel 4 Bootstrap Admin Starter Template
+#Laravel 4 Bootstrap Admin Starter Template [with Oracle DB Support]

 Laravel 4 Bootstrap Admin Starter Template is a sample application for beginning development with Laravel 4.